rizmaxed/cloud-resume/README.md

 ## Want to Learn AWS Cloud?

-If you want to learn more about AWS Cloud, check out needforcloud.com for great resources and tutorials.
+If you want to learn more about AWS Cloud, check out [needforcloud.com](https://needforcloud.com) to kickstart your journey.